What are pubic lice?

 - Any remaining nits (small white spots attached to hair shaft) should be removed by using a fine toothed comb.

-- A repeat application is advisable 7 days later.
+- A repeat application of insecticide is advisable 7 days later.

-- Shampoo should not be applied near the eyes.
+- Insecticide shampoo should not be applied near the eyes.
 Lice and nits can be removed by using a pair of fine forceps.
 Alternatively petroleum jelly, such as Vaseline can be smeared on the eyelashes twice a day for at least 3 weeks.
+This suffocates the lice and their nits.

-- Wash underwear and bed linen thoroughly in hot water to prevent recurrences.
+- After treating yourself with insecticide, wash your underwear and bed linen thoroughly in hot water to prevent recurrences.

-- Sexual partners need to be treated even if they deny itching and do not appear to be infected.
+- Sexual partners need to be treated even if they deny itching and do not appear to be infested.

 - You may be at risk of other more serious sexually transmitted infections.
 It is advisable to attend your doctor or sexual health clinic for a check-up.